Article ID: 2806535 - View products that this article applies to.

 Also, the maximum value of 8 that is mentioned in these guidelines is applicable for typical SQL Server activity and the overhead for the exchange operators that are used in parallel query plans.
 You can vary this maximum value, depending on your specific application patterns and the concurrent activity on the instance of SQL Server.
 For example, consider the following situations:

-SQL Server 2000 and later versionsIf SQL Server uses a serial plan, it will use only one processor.
+SQL Server 2000 and earlier versionsIf SQL Server uses a serial plan, it will use only one processor.
 However, if SQL Server uses parallelism, it must use all the configured processors (as determined by the MAXDOP query hint configuration) for the execution of a parallel plan.
 For example, if you use MAXDOP=0 on a 32-way server, SQL Server tries to use all 32 processors even if 7 processors might perform the job more efficiently compared with a serial plan that uses only one processor.
 Because of this all-or-nothing behavior, if SQL Server uses the parallel plan, and if you do not restrict the MAXDOP query hint to a maximum value of 8, the time that is required by SQL Server to coordinate all the processors on a high-end server outweighs the advantages of using a parallel plan.

 The MAXDOP setting applies to each step of the plan.
 Each step will use one CPU or the number of CPUs that is specified by MAXDOP and never anything in between.
 If steps execute in parallel, the number of threads that are used by the query may exceed the MAXDOP setting.